Ancastal/TikTok-Researcher/README.md

 ## Future Updates

-Future updates will present improved search capabilities (by keywords, author, hashtags, trends).
-Machine translation will also be included from and into any high-resource language.
+- Improved search capabilities (by keywords, author, hashtags, trends)
+- Machine translation from and into any high-resource language.

 ## Requirements